aiongg/japanese/prompt.md

 - **Grammar Points:**
   - Include 3 key grammatical structures per lesson, explained briefly (e.g., "~をください - Requesting Items").
-  - Provide one primary example from the lesson, followed by two additional examples not tied to specific foods unless relevant.
+  - Each grammatical structure should include 3-5 example sentences.
+  - Each example should be listed with a simple bullet point and the translation below, without any indentation that may affect markdown formatting.
   - Each example gets a "Gloss Table."
+  - Do not number the additional examples.
 - **Additional Notes:**
   - Where applicable, add notes under relevant sections (e.g., after "Key Vocabulary" in Lesson 1) about contextual usage, such as formal vs. casual alternatives (e.g., 朝食 (*ちょうしょく*) vs. 朝ご飯 (*あさごはん*)).
-  - Keep notes concise and practical, focusing on vacation-relevant usage.
+  - Keep notes concise and practical, focusing on everyday usage.

 ## Lesson-Specific Instructions